huskyhania/minishell/README.md

-🐚 **THE MINISHELL** 🐚
+## 🐚 THE MINISHELL 🐚

 In this repository you will find **the minishell**, an implementation of bash-like command interpreter written from scratch in C!

-Don't let the name fool you though - it is one of the biggest and most demanding project of 42 school curriculum, which introduces and reinforces concepts such as *processes, file descriptors, signals, parsing, memory management, environment management*, among others.
+Don't let the name fool you though - it is one of the biggest and most demanding projects of 42 school curriculum, which introduces and reinforces concepts such as *processes, file descriptors, signals, parsing, memory management, environment management*, among others.

 It was done over the course of approximately 7 weeks at Hive Helsinki, together with the parsing master and the lord of the signals - **[Leo Laaksonen](https://github.com/llaakson)**.